PROETHICS TRAINING SERVICES

 - Policy and framework development and revision

-- Development of ethics statements and codes of conduct
+- Development of ethics statements and corporate values

 - Support for internal ethics communication campaigns by developing tailor-made communication content, e.g. newsletters

 - Customised training communication tools such as practical exercises, storybooks, value statements, etc.

 - Development of e-learning material

 - Writing of articles for newsletters or formal publications.

 WHY PROETHICS SERVICES ARE IMPERATIVE – NEW LEGAL DEVELOPMENTS

 Anti-competitive market behaviour, corrupt practices, corporate irregularities and unethical behaviour have a significantly negative impact on professional service delivery, reputation and ultimately profit of organisations.
 New local and international laws call for a recommitment to sound corporate governance practices, effective risk management policies and ethical behaviour by organisations.

 The adoption and implementation of the South African Companies Act of 2008 introduces a higher level of accountability for company directors and echoes international standard-setting guidelines.
 The Act places onerous duties on directors (and prescribed officers) and requires them to illustrate that they acted with care, skill, diligence and in good faith while managing the affairs of the organisation in a responsible way.
 If, for example, a bribe is paid by a senior company officer, directors may jointly and severally be held criminally liable.
 Personal legal liability may also be incurred.